terminators2025/RealMirror/README.md

 <h3 align="center">🏆 Congratulations!
 RealMirror has been accepted to ICRA 2026! ✨</h3>

 ---
+- **[2026-04-13]** [Seed2Scale Homepage](https://terminators2025.github.io/Seed2Scale.github.io/) Please check our latest homepage about Seed2Scale！
+- **[2026-03-09]** [Seed2Scale](https://arxiv.org/abs/2603.08260) We have launched an automatic large-scale upper limb trajectory generation scheme based on the RealMirror platform, which provides a mode based generation paradigm with SOTA performance.
+Please refer to our paper for details！
 - **[coming soon]** [MirrorLimb](https://arxiv.org/abs/2511.08865) support is coming soon, with the addition of gesture teleoperation functionality.
 Now you can use PICO to perform more precise and stable control of the robot！
 - **[2025-10-30]** We have released a teleoperation/data acquisition framework and toolchain related to RealMirror.
 - **[2025-10-15]** We have released the RealMirror related evaluation framework, official model weights, and robot/scene assets.